ChristineEC/be-a-dear-volunteer/README.md

 ### Thanks
 A million thanks to Kay at Code Institute for her encouragement and guidance during our weekly standups!
 It made the whole experience of developing this app a whole lot less daunting--and more fun!
 And just because this thanks is short, I really mean it when I say that her smiling face each week and her sharing of knowledge have really made this a positive experience, and I've learned a lot from her.
 Thanks, Kay!

-And a million more thanks as well to my mentor, Juliia, who quickly pointed out, during our mid-project session, that a feature I was bent on including in my project would simply have to be put on the back burner until after the project submission and that I'd better focus on the must-haves to make the deadline.
+And a million more thanks to my mentor, Juliia, who quickly pointed out, during our mid-project session, that a feature I was bent on including in my project would simply have to be put on the back burner until after the project submission and that I'd better focus on the must-haves to make the deadline.
 I was reluctant to take that advice at first, but she was absolutely right.
 There were a lot of details to take care of, and I would not have been able to finish in time if I'd not taken her advice.
 (She also gets credit for my contact form not allowing an empty name or message field.
 A small detail that I'd overlooked when creating the model, and which she said I could skip and mention here as a future improvement, but it was an easy fix, so it's done.)
 Finally, thanks for pushing me to improve the UX of the project.
 I am so glad I decided to add the extra page.
 Thank you!

 And of course, many thanks to Code Institute's Tutor Support.
 I wish I'd made more use of them, especially in the early to middle stages, because whenever I did they saved me a lot of time!
 After staring at my javascript for what seems like forever, it took someone from tutor support just a minute to see where I'd accidentally left out a "let" before a variable.
 I swear I read over that code a million times and just couldn't for the life of me find that one error.
 I've learned there's a fine line between using descriptive variables and making variables so long that it's hard to see mistakes in the code.
 What a difference a second pair of eyes makes.